SegiH/WatchList/README.md

 1. `npm run start`
 1. Visit `http://localhost:3000` in your browser and log in with demo as the username and password.

+Please be aware that adding or saving a record, admin page, data page and imdb search are disabled in demo mode.
 # Installation
 Installation instructions and more detailed information can be found in INSTALL.md